Eric Richardson (American football)

-Eric Richardson (born April 18, 1962) is an American former wide receiver who played for the Buffalo Bills.
-He played college football for San Jose State and Monterey Peninsula College.
-Richardson was selected by the Bills in the 2nd round of the 1984 NFL Draft.
+Eric E. Richardson (born April 18, 1962) is an American former professional football player who was a wide receiver in the National Football League (NFL).

+Richardson was born in San Francisco, California and played scholastically at Novato High School, in the North Bay region.
+He began his college football career at Monterey Peninsula College, before finishing with the San Jose State Spartans.
+As a senior, he was honored by the Newspaper Enterprise Association (NEA) as a second-team All-American.

+Richardson was selected by the Buffalo Bills in the second round of the 1984 NFL draft.
 He played in 30 games and started 2 of them.
 Even though he was drafted in 1984, he played his first game in 1985.